varadharajan/varadharajan.github.com/_posts/2015-06-21-inspecting-jit-compiled-assembly-code-in-oracle-jvm.md

       ....
 [Trimmed for readability]

-Many times while debugging performance issues, we focus on a set of methods and filtering the disassembler output to include assembly code only for those methods can help us analyze effectively.
+Many times while debugging performance issues, we focus on a set of methods and filtering the disassembler output only for these methods can help us analyze effectively.
 This can be done with the help of "-XX:CompileCommand" flag as shown below.

     shell-> java -server -XX:+UnlockDiagnosticVMOptions -XX:CompileCommand=print,*Main.seriousLoop Main
     CompilerOracle: print *Main.seriousLoop